meyer-d3v/meyer-d3v/README.md

 # 💫 Dean Meyer

-Aspiring Software Developer | 16 | Grade 12
+Aspiring Software Developer | 17 | First Year IT Student

 Hi, I'm Dean Meyer, a passionate and dedicated programmer with a strong foundation in multiple programming languages, including C++, Python, Delphi, HTML, CSS, JavaScript and Java.
 With a keen interest in mobile app development, I've successfully created two Android applications, showcasing my skills in bringing ideas to life.